 The NICU supports the recommendation of the American Academy of Pediatrics to provide breast milk for the first year of life.
 Since most babies admitted to the NICU are unable to nurse, we provide mothers with support as they establish their milk supply for their infant.
 Learn more about Lactation Services.

 Developmental Clinic Follow-up

-We offer an outpatient Developmental Clinic to help monitor the developmental needs of the premature or critically-ill infant.
-Learn more about the Developmental Clinic.
+At Blank Children's Developmental Center, we help monitor the developmental needs of the premature or critically-ill infant.
+Learn more about the Developmental Center.